thomasdenney/FAQ/README.md

 * [Core Inituition Job Board](http://jobs.coreint.org)
 * [iOS Dev Weekly](http://iosdevweekly.com) lists jobs listings in its mailing list
 * [Stack Overflow Job Board](http://careers.stackoverflow.com/)

-**If you've found a job somewhere else that you think should be listed here, pleased add a pull request/issue**

-###I have an amazing idea for an app.
-Where can I hire a developer?

-###I've written a great app but I don't do design.
-Where can I hire a designer?